-Unit leaks water Possible cause Solution Evaporator unit is not level Evaporator unit should be level on the wall to prevent leaking Drain line clogged or kinked Check drain line to make sure water can flow freely Drain is clogged, preventing water from escaping Disconnect drain and clear it out; check drain for blockage Drain line does not have a downward slope Fix drain line so there is a downward slope from the unit to the drain Coil is iced, causing drain pan to freeze and water to overflow Melt ice with blow drier.
+Unit leaks water Possible cause Solution Evaporator unit is not level Evaporator unit should be level on the wall to prevent leaking Drain line clogged or kinked Check drain line to make sure water can flow freely Drain is clogged, preventing water from escaping Disconnect drain and clear it out; check drain for blockage Drain line does not have a downward slope Fix drain line so there is a downward slope from the unit to the drai Coil is iced, causing drain pan to freeze and water to overflow Melt ice with blow drier.
 Soak up with a towel.
-Condensate pump needs to be reset Disconnect and reconnect the black cables attached to the pump Unit runs but does not cool Possible cause Solution Lack of air flow Make sure fan is unobstructed and that the evaporator filter, evaporator coil, and condenser coil are clean and free of debris System undersized Contact CellarCool customer service Compressor is overheating Shut system off for 1 hour to allow compressor to cool.
+Condensate pump needs to be reset Disconnect and reconnect the black cables attached to the pump Unit runs but does not cool Possible cause Solution Lack of air flow Make sure fan is unobstructed and that the evaporator filter, evaporator coil, and condenser coil are clean and free of debris System undersized Contact Customer Service Compressor is overheating Shut system off for 1 hour to allow compressor to cool.
 Turn back on and check for cooler air flow out.
 If compressor runs, check for and clean condenser coil as possible cause of compressor overheating.
 If problem repeats, contact you installing technician to assist with troubleshooting.
-Evaporator fan runs but compressor does not Possible cause Solution Running an Anti-Frost Cycle If the system is maintaining the correct cellar temperature and there is a dripping snowflake symbol illuminated on the control, the system is going through an Anti-Frost Cycle.
+Evaporator fan runs but compressor does s not Possible cause Solution Running an Anti-Frost Cycle If the system is maintaining the correct cellar temperature and there is a dripping snowflake symbol illuminated on the control, the system is going through an Anti-Frost Cycle.
 No action is required.
 If the system is not maintaining the correct cellar temperature, this may be due to a dirty evaporator filter or coil.
 Call installing technician to troubleshoot, as the system may be low on charge or require an adjustment to the TXV.
 Compressor and/or starting components faulty Please contact the installing technician to troubleshoot System may be performing the WHM function Allow cooling system to revert back to cooling mode Compressor may have overheated Shut system off for 1 hour to allow compressor to cool.
 Turn back on and check for cooler air flow out.
 If compressor runs, check for and clean condenser coil as possible cause of compressor overheating.
 If problem repeats, contact your installing technician to assist with troubleshooting.
-Compressor runs but evaporator fan does s not Possible cause Solution Faulty fan motor Please contact the installing technician to troubleshoot Faulty controller Please contact the installing technician to troubleshoot Compressor short cycles Possible cause Solution Evaporator unit blows on bottle probe Move bottle probe to a more central location System low on refrigerant charge Please contact the installing technician to troubleshoot Condensing fan motor/capacitor faulty Please contact the installing technician to troubleshoot Compressor and /or starting components faulty Please contact the installing technician to troubleshoot Humidity in cellar too low Possible cause Solution Not enough moisture Purchase and place a humidifier (or a decorative fountain) in cellar
+Compressor runs but evaporator fan doe s not Possible cause Solution Faulty fan motor Please contact the installing technician to troubleshoot Faulty controller Please contact the installing technician to troubleshoot Compressor short cycles Possible cause Solution Evaporator unit blows on bottle probe Move bottle probe to a more central location System low on refrigerant charge Please contact the installing technician to troubleshoot Condensing fan motor/capacitor faulty Please contact the installing technician to troubleshoot Compressor and /or starting components faulty Please contact the installing technician to troubleshoot Humidity in cellar too low Possible cause Solution Purchase and place a humidifier (or a decorative fountain) in cellar beep will sound, confirming that the controller is getting power.
+All LEDs on the display will blink three times.
+Three dashes will then appear on the screen.
+All display LEDs will then blink three times.
+Once the controller has gone through the initial startup process, and all LEDs have cycled, the home screen will be displayed.